marzwick/DemoSite/site/src/experiences.md

 Recall the five dimensions to inclusive teaching:

-- **Who we are:** Be aware of how our social, emotional, and pedagogical perspectives shape how we teach.
+- **Instructor--Who we are:** Be aware of how our social, emotional, and pedagogical perspectives shape how we teach.
-- **Who we teach:** Plan meaningful interactions when we are aware of the many dimensions of our students.
+- **Students--Who we teach:** Plan meaningful interactions when we are aware of the many dimensions of our students.
-- **What we teach:** Choose diverse content, perspectives and contexts with students’ needs and backgrounds in mind.
+- **Curriculum--What we teach:** Choose diverse content, perspectives and contexts with students’ needs and backgrounds in mind.
-- **How we teach:** Impact learning by implementing evidence-based teaching practices and creating engaging activities with aligned assessments.
+- **Pedagogy--How we teach:** Impact learning by implementing evidence-based teaching practices and creating engaging activities with aligned assessments.
-- **And how the class is designed:** Create an environment that enriches student learning through supportive structure and peer connections.
+- **Climate--How the class is designed:** Create an environment that enriches student learning through supportive structure and peer connections.

 In this module, we are focusing on the fourth dimension, **How we teach**.